eye-division/jennyblyth/_gallery/cassandra-wall.md

 surname: Wall
 currentshow: false
 description_markdown: >-
-  Highlights from CONTEMPLATION : SPRING INTO WATER now showing at CBG
+  **SNOW INTO WATER** &nbsp;Curated by Jenny Blyth

+  **Textile Paintings by Cassandra WALL and paintings by Chloe FREMANTLE**

-  Curated by Jenny Blyth for The North Wall Arts Centre, Oxford OX2 7JN
+  for The North Wall Arts Centre, Oxford OX2 7JN

   29 September - 10 October 2020

-  **Textile Paintings by Cassandra WALL and paintings by Chloe FREMANTLE**

-  The exhibition is a celebration of the beauty of Nature and its liberating and calming effect on the mind.&nbsp; Lockdown has enforced a slowdown in pace of life in all its noise and complexities, giving us a unique opportunity to re-engage with the sheer beauty and voice of the natural world around us, and the transience that makes it so precious.
+  The exhibition is a celebration of the beauty of Nature and its liberating and calming effect on the mind.&nbsp; Lockdown enforced a slowdown in pace of life in all its noise and complexities, giving us a unique opportunity to re-engage with the sheer beauty and voice of the natural world around us, and the transience that makes it so precious.

-  Whether through painting or textile, artists **Chloe FREMANTLE** and **Cassandra WALL,** working both for thirty years and more, contemplate that beauty in nature expressed through patterning. &nbsp;In the expression of the multiplicity and noise in patterning, there is ultimately silence and calm.
+  Whether through painting or textile, artists **Chloe FREMANTLE** and **Cassandra WALL,** working both for thirty years and more, contemplate that beauty in nature expressed through patterning. &nbsp;In the expression of the multiplicity and noise in patterning, there is ultimately a meditative calm.

   Quilting and patchwork brings to mind the Amish Culture where strength is